cassiopagnoncelli/algorithms-collection/README.md

 The majority of languages used here are C/C++, Python, R, and Ruby.

-Feel free to explore the repo and I encourage you to notify me if you find any bug.
+I encourage you to notify me should you find a bug.